graniticio/granitic/doc/tutorial/001-fundamentals.md

 ## Recap

  * Granitic applications contain Go source files, configuration files and component definition files
- * The <code>grnc-project</code> tool can create an empty, working Granitic application
+ * The `grnc-project` tool can create an empty, working Granitic application
  * Components are a named instance of a Go object, managed by Granitic's IoC container
- * The <code>grnc-bind</code> tool converts your component definition files into Go source - run the tool whenever you change your component definitions.
+ * The `grnc-bind` tool converts your component definition files into Go source - run the tool whenever you change your component definitions.

 ## Next